Anton Blank says the research will help teachers identify and address biases towards Māori and Pasifika students.

-Educator and researcher Anton Blank has developed Rewire: Understanding Racism and How to Undo It, a resource to address unconscious bias in classrooms.
+Educator and researcher Anton Blank has developed a resource to address unconscious bias in the classroom.

-Teachers seeking to better support Māori and Pacific learners can now access new research aimed at tackling bias.
+Teachers seeking to better support Māori and Pacific learners can now access new research on tackling bias in the classroom.

 Rewire: Understanding Racism and How to Undo It, which includes a 20-minute video module, is designed to help teachers identify and address implicit biases toward Māori and Pacific students.